zhubao315/learn-agentic-ai/01_openai_agents/17_daca_local_dev/17_relational_sqlmodel/readme.md

 ---

 ## Conclusion
 In this tutorial, we integrated SQLModel with Dapr and CockroachDB Serverless in the DACA application.
 We set up a CockroachDB Serverless cluster, configured Dapr to use CockroachDB as its state store, and updated the `chat_service` to use SQLModel for managing conversation history.
 The application now combines relational data management with distributed state management, running seamlessly with Docker Compose.
-We’re now ready to explore production deployment in the next tutorial!
+We’re now ready to explore prototype and production deployment in the next tutorials!

 ---